andrewproctor/Intro-to-Base-R/chapter1.md

 ```

 `@instructions`
-- Convert `a` so that it is logical object (commenting your code appropriately).
+- Redefine `a` so that it is logical object (commenting your code appropriately).

 `@hint`
 - Logical values are in all caps, eg TRUE or FALSE.